verl-project/verl-hardware-plugin/docs/user_guide_enflame/install_guidance.md

 cd verl-hardware-plugin
 pip install -e .
 ```
-Other dependency like Vllm, Ray are already installed in cambricon images.
+Other dependency like Vllm, Ray are already installed in enflame images.
 Now you can run a verl script.